 4. Start packing the pipe.
 Gradually reduce the number of roll-your-owns you smoke by instead packing the loose tobacco directly into your new pipe or chillum.
 Take a hit or two of loose tobacco out of the pipe when you have a craving for tobacco.
 Only smoke a regular cigarette or roll-your-own if a craving is absolutely unbearable.
 Continue for a few days until you feel ready for the next and final step.

 5. Time for a ceremony.
 You are about to take the final step: letting go of tobacco.
-When you feel fairly ready, use the power of ceremony to help you quit.
-You have within you all the strength you need to move into a joyful new reality more reflective of the best you.
+When you feel ready, use the power of ceremony to help you quit.
+You have within you all the strength you need to move into a joyful new life more reflective of the you you came here to be.
 You’ve practically weaned yourself off of cigarettes, nicotine, and heaven knows what other chemicals.
 It’s just a matter of officially making the commitment, and to do that, design a ceremony for yourself.
 It doesn’t have to be elaborate, but the idea is to create a clear sense of separation from your regular day.
 Consider going somewhere in nature—a park, the beach, a hiking spot, even a backyard will do.
 But at home or in nature, you might light a candle, beat a drum, use a chime, and/ or set up an altar with meaningful and/ or found items.
 Plan it out a little.

 All the ceremony needs to entail is for you to take some deep breaths and take a few sacred moments to be with your Higher Self and consciously decide and commit to quit smoking before yourself and the Universe/ Source/ Creator.
 You may do it aloud or to yourself, by yourself or with another.
 It is sacred what you are deciding: You have committed more fully to life and to yourself and your well-being.
 It’s a good choice and it deserves a few moments of conscious recognition.
 Rely on the strength of this resolve if any cravings come up.
 They’ll get less and less powerful over a few days.
 Don’t give in!
 Don’t turn back!

 Please do come back to this site and let us know how it goes.
-Leave a comment, and please consider donating at least the cost of a pack when you are successful in quitting.
+Leave a comment, and again, please consider donating what you feel is right when you are successful in quitting!

 Blessings to you and your health!
 Cheers!